 NOTE – According to the convention, the least significant bit is the leftmost bit (B0).

-If the DBand STA’s value of self_PCP_factor is greater than the value of peer_PCP_factor or the values are equal and the NIC specific part (3 least significant bytes) of the MAC address of the STA is greater than the NIC specific part of the MAC address of the peer STA contained in the peer STA’s DBand Capabilities element, the DBand STA shall perform in the role of PCP, otherwise, the STA shall not perform in the role of PCP.
+For each peer STA reported as part of an MLME-SCAN.confirm or considered as part of a PCP handover, the STA proceeds as follows.
+If the DBand STA’s value of self_PCP_factor is greater than the value of peer_PCP_factor or the values are equal and the NIC specific part (3 least significant bytes) of the MAC address of the STA is greater than the NIC specific part of the MAC address of the peer STA contained in the peer STA’s DBand Capabilities element, the DBand STA becomes a candidate PCP.
+Otherwise, the STA does not become a candidate PCP.

-If the PCP selection is performed as a result of the reception of an MLME-SCAN.request, the STA responds as follows.
-If the STA becomes the PCP, the MLME shall respond with an MLME-SCAN.confirm with a ResultCode of SUCCESS.
-If the STA performs in the role of non-PCP STA, it shall respond with an MLME-SCAN.confirm with a ResultCode of BSS_ALREADY_STARTED_OR_JOINED.
+Subclause 10.1.4.4.2 describes the rules the SME of a candidate PCP follows to initialize a PBSS.

 Editor Note: remove “BSS_ALREADY_STARTED_OR_JOINED” and its use from the spec